rlauer6/makala/README.md

 # Background

 `makala` is a Python script to create a light weight Makefile based serverless framework for AWS Python lambdas.
+It can also create the Terraform framework for your Lambda.

 # Why?

 Sometimes a `Makefile` is a good thing and besides I'm smitten with Makefiles.
+If you're not, then you can still `makala` to create some terraform you can apply to create your serverless function.

 # Requirements

 * AWS CLI v2
 * AWS permissions to:
   * create IAM roles
   * create IAM policies
   * create/update/invoke Lambdas
 * boto3
+* jinja2
+* yaml
 * python >= 3.6
 * GNU make

+_See `requirements.txt` for latest set of required Python modules._

 # Quick start